Politics in 60 seconds. Corruption

 Qin Shi Huangdi

-A student created four minute video created using music.
-You can mute the sound and still have an encyclopedia type presentation.
-Covers the many achievements of this Chinese leader.
+This is a student-created four-minute video created using music.
+You can mute the sound and still have an encyclopedia-type presentation.
+The presentation covers the many achievements of this Chinese leader.
+(04:00)

 "Introduction to Music Composition, Fall 2009"